nalicia/UFOS/UFOS/README.md

 ## Summary
 This webpage works as intended however one thing I would like to change is how you view the information. if I had enough time I would see if I could add links to the comments/ results of the search for a more in depth description of the sightings.
 How cool would that be!
 Furthermore if there were images to further back up those sightings I think the website would be more dynamic and engaging.
+The last thing I would inevitably change would be how we could search for results.
+Im sure there is a way that regardless of capitalization the results could be found.
+Right now it is case sensitive so typing VA for Virginia would not return any results.
+That goes for the same in all of the filters/fields.
+They are all specific.
+So changing to account for a easier less confusing user expirience.